-We accept volunteers who are 18 or older (there is no upper age limit to volunteering with us) and can commit to at least three hours a week, for a minimum of six months.
+We accept volunteers who are 16 or older (there is no upper age limit to volunteering with us although some services may require you to be aged 18 or older) and can commit to at least three hours a week, for a minimum of six months.

-You don’t need any formal qualifications as we’ll provide an induction and any training that you might to carry out your role.
-You’ll also have a supervisor or mentor to help support and make sure you’re comfortable with your responsibilities.
+You don’t need any formal qualifications as we’ll provide a local induction and any training that you might need to carry out your role.
+You’ll also have a supervisor or mentor to help support you and make sure you’re comfortable with your responsibilities.

 Volunteering and your benefits